Landing Page Bounce Rate: 7 Top Issues and How to Fix Them

 This ad and landing page from SEMrush, for example, features the same image, similar copy, and the SEMrush logo.

 Another potential issue is that your landing page asks too much of the user.
 A form with too many input fields or one that asks for personal information too early may cause users to bounce.

-If a user encounters a form with a long list of required information, they might not want to dedicate the time to filling it out.
+If a user encounters a form with a long list of the required information, they might not want to dedicate the time to fill it out.
 If you haven’t established sufficient trust with the user, asking for sensitive information can cause them to click away as well.